Social-Emotional Learning for Preschoolers (Singapore MOE Guide)

 - "I feel angry.
 I need to take a break."

 Delayed gratification.
-Introduce small waiting challenges.
-"I will give you the snack in 3 minutes."
+Start small: "I will give you the snack in 3 minutes."
 "We can go to the playground after we finish cleaning up."
-The ability to wait is one of the strongest predictors of later academic and life success.
+The research on this is unambiguous — the ability to wait is one of the strongest predictors of long-term success.

 Ages 5-6 (K2)